ClemensElflein/openmower.de/content/en/docs/robot-assembly/assemble-the-robot/_index.md

 Now that you have prepared the parts, assembling the robot should be easy.

 ## Step 1: Install the OpenMower mainboard into the robot
 Insert the OpenMower mainboard into the robot the same way the original board was mounted.
-The board is held in place in the rear by two plastic parts and on the front it is held in place by two screws.
+The board is held in place in the rear by two plastic parts, and on the front it is held in place by two screws.

 ## Step 2: Plug the modules together
 After installing the modules, plug the modules into the main board as shown in the following picture: